 Reprocessing Considerations for 5 of the Most Difficult-to-Clean Surgical Instruments

 Many instructions for use (IFU) that were once short and easy to understand are now rigorous, time intensive, and difficult to measure.
-This increase in complexity in IFUs, tied with other environmental challenges such as staffing shortages, changing guidelines, and lack of control over the operating room’s pre-cleaning quality, makes staying compliant with IFUs more difficult than ever.
+This increase in the complexity of IFUs, tied with other environmental challenges such as staffing shortages, changing guidelines, and lack of control over the operating room’s pre-cleaning quality, makes staying compliant with IFUs more difficult than ever.

 Certain surgical instrumentation is more challenging to reprocess than others.
-Here are five types of surgical instruments that may require additional planning and consideration by staff to ensure IFUs are being met.
+Here are five types of surgical instruments that may require additional planning and consideration by staff to ensure reprocessing IFUs are being met.

 1. Robotic instrumentation

-A 2016 Infection Control & Hospital Epidemiology study conducted on cleaning robotic instruments concluded that it is virtually impossible to fully remove contamination from their arms.
+A 2016 Infection Control & Hospital Epidemiology study conducted on cleaning robotic instruments concluded that it is ‘virtually impossible’ to fully remove contamination from their arms.

 “These instruments are wonderful tools that allow surgeons to operate with care; but completely decontaminating them has been a challenge for hospitals,” said Yuhei Saito, RN, PHN, MS, lead author of the study and assistant professor at the University of Tokyo Hospital.1